mikeroyal/AWS-Guide/README.md

 [Amazon OpenSearch Service](https://aws.amazon.com/opensearch-service/) is a simple, scalable, and high-performing [vector engine for Amazon OpenSearch Serverless](https://aws.amazon.com/opensearch-service/serverless-vector-engine/).
 Developers can use this vector engine to build machine learning (ML) augmented search experiences and generative artificial intelligence (AI) applications without having to manage the vector database infrastructure.

+[Amazon GameLift](https://aws.amazon.com/gamelift/getting-started/) is a fully managed service that allows developers to quickly manage and scale dedicated game servers for multiplayer games.
+With this release, Amazon GameLift Server SDK now supports Unity 2022.3, Unreal 4.26, Unreal 5.1, Go language, and custom C++ and C# engines.

+[Amazon SQS (Simple Queue Service)](https://aws.amazon.com/sqs/) is a secure, durable, and available hosted queue that lets you integrate and decouple distributed software systems and components.
+Amazon SQS offers common constructs such as [dead-letter queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html) and [cost allocation tags](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-queue-tags.html).
+It provides a generic web services API that you can access using any programming language that the AWS SDK supports.

 # AWS DevOps Tools Integration